Great UK WaterBlitz - Earthwatch Europe

 Do I need to have done water quality testing before?

-No. The testing kits are easy to use and you don’t need any experience to take part in the Great UK WaterBlitz.
+No, the testing kits are easy to use and you don’t need any prior experience to take part in the Great UK WaterBlitz.

 Why is the data important?